-How do I know that I need life insurance?
+How do you know that you need life insurance?

 If you and your spouse have financial obligations like a mortgage that depend on your income for continued payment, life insurance is a way to facilitate payment of that obligation if you pass away.

-Can I rely on social security benefits instead of life insurance?
+Can you rely on social security benefits instead of life insurance?

 Survivor benefits under a social security policy are only paid if the surviving spouse has dependent children under the age of 18 or if the surviving spouse is age 60 or above.
 This criteria means families may face a considerable period of time without social security benefits.
 Even if your surviving loved ones qualify for social security survivor benefits, the government imposes a “family cap”, so the amount received does not meet the needs of most families.

-Why do I need to be aware of the contestable period?
+Why do you need to be aware of the contestable period?